 U.S. ex rel Larry Bomar v.
 Bayfront HMA Medical Center, LLC, et al - On September 14, 2017, our former hospital in St. Petersburg, Florida received a civil investigative demand, or CID, from the United States Department of Justice for information concerning its historic participation in the Florida Low Income Pool Program.
 The Low Income Pool Program, or LIP, is a funding pool to support healthcare providers that provide uncompensated care to Florida residents who are uninsured or underinsured.
 The CID sought documentation related to agreements between the hospital and Pinellas County.
 On June 13, 2019, an additional ten of our affiliated hospitals in Florida received CIDs related to the same subject matter, along with two CIDs addressed to our affiliated management company and the Parent Company.
 We cooperated fully with the investigation.
 On September 15, 2021, the United States District Court for the Middle District of Florida ordered the unsealing of this qui tam complaint, which contains allegations related to the information sought in the September 14, 2017 CID.
 Specifically, the relator claims our former hospital in St. Petersburg - Bayfront Medical Center St. Petersburg - along with other, unaffiliated hospitals violated the False Claims Act by allegedly making certain contributions to a non-profit entity for the purpose of receiving supplemental Medicaid funding.
 The United States has declined to intervene in the case.
 We filed a motion to dismiss on November 23, 2021, which the District Court granted without prejudice on January 24, 2023.
-The relator filed a First Amended Complaint on February 14, 2023, our response to which was filed on February 28, 2023.
-That motion is pending.
-We believe this matter is without merit and are vigorously defending this case.
+The relator filed a first amended complaint on February 14, 2023, our response to which was filed on February 28, 2023.
+The relator for Appeals for the Eleventh Judicial Circuit.